gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 <p style="height: 10em;"></p>
 ```

 In this case, the extra height has a visual effect somewhat like extra padding.
-But suppose the height is less than what is needed to display the content:
+But suppose the height is `less` than what is needed to display the content:

 ```html
 <p style="height: 3.33em;"></p>
 ```

 When that happens, the browser is supposed to provide a means of viewing all content without increasing the height of the element box.
-In a case where the content of an element is taller than the height of its box, the actual behavior of a user agent will depend on the value of the property overflow.
+In a case where the content of an element is taller than the height of its box, the actual behavior of a user agent will depend on the value of the property `overflow`.
 Two alternatives are shown in Figure 7-19.

-Under CSS1, user agents can ignore any value of height other than auto if an element is not a replaced element (such as an image).
-In CSS2 and later, the value of height cannot be ignored, except in one specific circumstance involving percentage values.
+Under CSS1, user agents can ignore any value of `height` other than `auto` if an element is not a replaced element (such as an image).
+In CSS2 and later, the value of `height` cannot be ignored, except in one specific circumstance involving percentage values.
 We’ll talk about that in a moment.

-Just as with width, height defines the content area’s height by default, as opposed to the height of the visible element box.
-Any padding, borders, or margins on the top or bottom of the element box are added to the value for height, unless the value of boxsizing is different than content-box.
+Just as with `width`, `height` defines the content area’s height by default, as opposed to the height of the visible element box.
+Any padding, borders, or margins on the top or bottom of the element box are `added` to the value for height, unless the value of `box-sizing` is different than `content-box`.

 // 7-19

 ### 7.2.11 Vertical Properties

-As was the case with horizontal formatting, vertical formatting also has seven related properties: margin-top, border-top, padding-top, height, padding-bottom, border-bottom, and margin-bottom.
+As was the case with horizontal formatting, vertical formatting also has seven related properties: `margin-top`, `border-top`, `padding-top`, `height`, `padding-bottom`, `border-bottom`, and `margin-bottom`.
 These properties are diagrammed in Figure 7-20.

 The values of these seven properties must equal the height of the block box’s containing block.
-This is usually the value of height for a block box’s parent (since blocklevel elements nearly always have block-level elements for parents).
+This is usually the value of `height` for a block box’s parent (since blocklevel elements nearly always have block-level elements for parents).

-Only three of these seven properties may be set to auto: the height of the element, and the top and bottom margins.
-The top and bottom padding and borders must be set to specific values or else they default to a width of zero (assuming no border-style is declared).
-If border-style has been set, then the thickness of the borders is set to be the vaguely defined value medium.
-Figure 7-21 provides an illustration for remembering which parts of the box may have a value of auto and which may not.
+Only three of these seven properties may be set to `auto`: the `height` of the element, and the top and bottom margins.
+The top and bottom padding and borders must be set to specific values or else they default to a width of zero (assuming no `border-style` is declared).
+If border-style has been set, then the thickness of the borders is set to be the vaguely defined value `medium`.
+Figure 7-21 provides an illustration for remembering which parts of the box may have a value of `auto` and which may not.

-Interestingly, if either margin-top or margin-bottom is set to auto for a block box in the normal flow, they both automatically evaluate to 0.
-A value of 0 unfortunately prevents easy vertical centering of normal-flow boxes in their containing blocks.
-It also means that if you set the top and bottom margins of an element to auto, they are effectively reset to 0 and removed from the element box.
+Interestingly, if either `margin-top` or `margin-bottom` is set to `auto` for a block box in the normal flow, they both automatically evaluate to `0`.
+A value of `0` unfortunately prevents easy vertical centering of normal-flow boxes in their containing blocks.
+It also means that if you set the top and bottom margins of an element to `auto`, they are effectively reset to `0` and removed from the element box.

-The handling of auto top and bottom margins is different for positioned elements, as well as flexible-box elements.
+The handling of `auto` top and bottom margins is different for positioned elements, as well as flexible-box elements.

 // 7-20

-height must be set to auto or to a nonnegative value of some type; it can never be less than zero.
+`height` must be set to `auto` or to a nonnegative value of some type; it can never be less than zero.

 ### 7.2.12 Percentage Heights